pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-appendix.md

   press Ctrl-V.
 - Multiple buffers: Allow having multiple files open at once, and have some way of switching between them.
+- Take a look at the [Pull Requests for hecto](https://github.com/pflenker/hecto-tutorial/pulls) and check out which bugs they are fixing and when they were introduced.

 ## Credits